chef-boneyard/chef-web-docs-2016/includes_repository/includes_repository_directory_chefignore_directories.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-The ``chefignore`` file can be used to ignore an entire directory, such as:
+The ``chefignore`` file can be used to ignore an entire directory.
+For example:

 .. code-block:: basemake